 Net reversal of write down of inventory amounted to QR 0.5 million (2019: net reversal of write down of QR.
-0.2 million) was recognised during the year ended December 31, 2020 and included in 'cost of sales' in the consolidated statement of profit or loss.
+0.2 million) was recognised during the year ended December 31, 2020 and included in 'cost or sales' in the consolidated statement of profit or loss.

-Movements in the provision for obsolete and slow-moving inventories are as follows:
+Movements in the provision for obsolete and slow-moving inventories are as follow employee's end of service benefits